 Becoming a college student is easier than you might think, and you don’t need to figure it out on your own.
 From Admissions to Mid Mentors and Academic Advisors to Financial Aid, the teams at Mid are excited to meet you, and learn how we can help you achieve your goals.

 International Students, please visit our International Admissions page for information.

-Once you've applied, you've taken the first big step.
-And you've already been connected to one of our Mid Mentors, who will be your personal guide through the enrollment process and throughout your time at MMCC.
+Once you've applied, give yourself a pat on the back.
+You've taken the first big step.
+And you're already being connected to your Mid Mentor, who is ready and waiting to be your personal guide throughout your time at Mid.

-Visit our Meet the Mid Mentors page to learn more about our Mentors and to contact yours.
+Meet the Mid Mentors to learn more about them and to easily contact your Mid Mentor with any questions.
 If you don't yet know who your Mid Mentor is, no problem!
-We'll put you in touch: 989.386.6661 or email@example.com
+We can put you in touch at (989) 386-6661 or email@example.com.

 STEP 1: Get your Financial Aid in order.